-In 2019, Financial Crimes Investigation Board (MASAK), a department under the Ministry of Treasury and Finance, published a guide named “Avoiding the Abuse of the Nonprofit Organizations by the Plots of Terrorist Financing.”
-The guide details suspicious financial transaction types that may link CSOs to terror financing.
-The guide supposedly aims to distinguish between civil society activities and terrorist financing, however it is criticized as another move to discredit the CSOs.
+In 2019, the Financial Crimes Investigation Board (MASAK), a department under the Ministry of Treasury and Finance, published a guide called “Avoiding the Abuse of the Nonprofit Organizations by the Plots of Terrorist Financing.”
+The guide details suspicious financial transaction types that may indicate CSO involvement in terror financing and supposedly aims to distinguish between civil society activities and terrorist financing.
+However, it has been criticized as another move to discredit CSOs.

-In March 2020, the Ministry of Health started to implement precautions to avoid spreading of Pandemic, Covid-19.
-The Ministry of Interior published a decree postponing the general assemblies, activities, trainings and other meetings of CSOs to prevent the spread of the virus.
+In March 2020, the Ministry of Health started to implement precautions to avoid the spreading of COVID-19.
+The Ministry of Interior also published a decree regarding the obligation for general assemblies, activities, trainings and other meetings of CSOs to prevent the spread of the virus.

 The Law on Preventing Financing of Proliferation of Weapons of Mass Destruction was adopted and entered into force on December 31, 2020.
 The law was adopted in a speedy process without consultation with civil society and other stakeholders.
-The main reasoning of the law is “to catch up with international standards in the fight against the financing of terrorism and laundering offenses in light of the 2019 report of the FATF and the UN Security Council (UNSC) resolutions.”
+The main reasoning of the law is to comply with international standards in the fight against the financing of terrorism and laundering offenses in light of the 2019 report of the FATF and the UN Security Council (UNSC) resolutions.
 However, it goes beyond the FATF and severely restricts the operation of CSOs.

 Articles 7-10 amend the Law on Collection of Aid No. 2860, and provide for the following:.